nvim-neorocks/rocks.nvim/README.md

 <!-- Or, if you want something that comes with lots of tree-sitter parsers and -->
 <!-- automatically configures nvim-treesitter for you, -->
 <!-- check out our [`rocks-treesiter.nvim` module](https://github.com/nvim-neorocks/rocks-treesitter.nvim). -->

-> [!WARNING]
->
-> - Tree-sitter is an experimental feature of Neovim.
->   As is the case with nvim-treesitter,
->   please consider tree-sitter support in rocks.nvim experimental.
->
-> - We are not affiliated with the nvim-treesitter maintainers.
->   If you are facing issues with tree-sitter support in rocks.nvim,
->   please don't bug them.

 #### Simplifying dependencies